eNKay2408/freeCodeCamp-Projects/README.md

 ## 4. Sudoku Solver
 - **Introduction**: Thanks to implementation of this project.
 I know how to solve Sudoku puzzles.
 It's a great experience.
 - **Skills**: Express, Chai, Backtracking.
+- **Purposes**: Check if a Sudoku puzzle is valid, and solve it if it is.

 ## 5. American British Translator